Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 # Lernatelier-Periode-1-sem3

+### 12.06.2026
+- [ ] I bought codex.
+I want to test it
+- [ ] work on my Porfolio website
+- [ ] refine the Heimatschutzprojekt

+Today I bought a codex subscription. so i decided to test it by updating my portfolio site loo look more comic booky.
+I also worked on the design for the demo for the Heimatschutzprojekt.

 ### 05.06.2026
 - [ ] Continue working on the Heimatschutzprojekt. refine the UI
 - [ ] work on the roblox project with Yucan